How I Moved On From a Heartbreak – Part 3: Forgiveness, Closure and Moving On

 If you want to know, he replied within the day, expressing surprise at the contents of the email.
-He gave his side of the story, saying since we were in university, he really admired me, my passions, courage and my values.
+He gave his side of the story, saying since we were in university, he really admired me, my passions, courage, and values.
 He said he also found me to be caring, smart and pretty.
 Because of that, he really liked spending time with me.
 Back then, he was unsure of whether to pursue the relationship romantically, but ultimately decided what he really wanted was for us to stay as good friends.
 He explained I always had a special place, which was why he always treated me exceptionally different from other people.
 At the end, he apologized for the hurt he had caused me.

 His answer helped draw light on the events of the past few years.
 I replied back, thanking him for the apology and that I had accepted it.
 I was thankful that the loop was finally broken. #14 of my key highlights for 2009 was actually referring to this.

 The final closure I needed was with myself.